TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/dict.rst

 .. c:function:: PyObject* PyDict_SetDefault(PyObject *p, PyObject *key, PyObject *defaultobj)

    This is the same as the Python-level :meth:`dict.setdefault`.
-If present, it returns the value corresponding to *key* from the dictionary *p*.
+If present, it returns the value corresponding to *key* kutoka the dictionary *p*.
 If the key is not in the dict, it is inserted with value *defaultobj* and *defaultobj* is returned.
 This function evaluates the hash function of *key* only once, instead of evaluating it independently for the lookup and the insertion.